 With over 50 percent of all new mobile games developed using Unity, and 2.4 billion unique devices running Unity games, it's obvious that this engine plays an important role in the global game market.

 When looking for new game monetization strategies, selling merchandise is a common way to add revenue.
 In fact, some game developers already do this through online stores associated with their gaming site.

 While this can be a straightforward purchase flow for PC games, for mobile games leaving the in-game experience to make a purchase in-browser, is not an optimal flow.

-To help make in-game sales and purchases possible, we launched our Unity Buy SDK at Unite, Shopify’s partner and developer conference.
+To help make in-game sales and purchases possible, we launched our Shopify SDK for Unity at Unite, Shopify’s partner and developer conference.
 This SDK allows game developers to embed shops that sell real-world items for real-world currencies, directly into their games.

 Today, we’re going to walk you through a simple tutorial we’ve created that will show you the steps for integrating an existing Shopify Store into a game.

 How to connect a Shopify store to a game

 Since these steps are based on connecting an individual game to a single store, we’ll build a private app.
 This app will act as a means of communication between a Shopify store and the Unity game.